 If you look at the dial of a Submariner today, you’ll see that its water resistance rating displays the measurement with feet first, followed by meters.
 1000 ft = 300 m.
-But as with most things Rolex, it wasn’t always this way.
+Rolex, it wasn’t always this way.
 Some highly collectible vintage Rolex models are those referred to as Meters First Submariners.
-Let’s have a closer look three particular vintage Submariner models that began with dials showing the meters measurement first, only to be replaced with dials that displayed feet first.
+Let’s have a closer look at three particular vintage Submariner models that began with dials showing the meters measurement first, only to be replaced with dials that displayed feet first.

 There are many examples the Rolex 5512 being a Meters First Submariner.